Southampton-RSG-Training/industry-skills-agile-training/episodes/12-software-development-landscape.md

 -   Software (or code) is an asset: software inherently contains value - for example, in terms of what it can do, the lessons learned throughout its development, and as an implementation of a research approach (i.e. a particular research algorithm, process, or technical approach).
 -   As an asset, it could be reused: again, it may not be evident initially that the software will have use beyond its initial purpose or project, but there is an assumption that the software - or even just a part of it - could be reused in the future.

+Thinking about software engineering from that wider view, there are some typical stages that a software development project would go through and these are ver similar to the stages of any project.

 ::: challenge
 ## Let's Break it Down